Microsoft SQL Server: Specialized editions

 SQL Server Developer Edition includes the same features as SQL Server Enterprise Edition, but is limited by the license to be only used as a development and test system, and not as production server.
 Starting early 2016, Microsoft made this edition free of charge to the public.
+Starting with SQL Server 2025, Developer Edition is available in Standard Developer Edition and Enterprise Developer Edition with the same features with Standard Edition and Enterprise Edition, respectively.